cmg7063/IGME480FinalProject/Resources/Locations.md

 2. Beanz
   * A cafe that offers smoothies and some basic baked goods and a few sandwiches.
 3. Ben & Jerry's
   * An ice cream store which offers discounts on cold days.
+The colder it is, the better the discount.
 4. Brick City Cafe
-  * Various food options
+  * Great variety of food options that are generally on the more expensive side.
 5. Bytes
   * A convenience store
 6. Crossroads/Global Village
   * Various food options, including chinese, hamburgers, sandwiches, and more.
 7. Commons
   * Various food options, including sandwiches and pizza and ICEEs.
+Salads from there are popular.
 8. Corner Store
-  * A convenience store which stays open very late.
+  * A convenience store which stays open very late, usually until 2am.
 9. Ctrl Alt Deli
   * Sandwiches and pizza, with some pick up and go options.
 10. Gracie's